George Truitt: Professional and political career

 Like other governors, Truitt was concerned about issues like slavery, penal reform, and public education.
 A new issue arose during his term, however.
 Due to increasing tensions with Great Britain, the U.S. government had directed Delaware to create and equip a militia of 1300 men.
 The General Assembly, in turn requested Federal fortification of Wilmington, New Castle, Port Penn, Reedy Island, and Lewes.

-Being descendant of George Truitt 1640 who landed in Va. on a land grant from Kind George of England.
+Being descendant of George Truitt 1640 who landed in Va. on a land grant from King George of England.
 Who exchanged his land in Northern England for the tract in the New world.

 Death and legacy

 Truitt died at his farm in Murderkill Hundred, Kent County, near Felton, and was buried there.
 In 1903 he was reburied in the Barratt's Chapel Cemetery near Frederica, Delaware.
 The Gov. George Truitt House was listed on the National Register of Historic Places in 1978.

 No known portrait of George Truitt exists.